 Cost Of Ritalin By Availability

 Availability seems to play a role in the cost of illegally sold Ritalin.
-For example, the cost in New York ranged between $10 and $45 for a 36-milligram pill over a two-week period.
+For example, the cost in New York ranged between $10 and $45 for a 36 mg pill over two weeks.

 Across the United States, Ritalin most often costs approximately $5 per pill, with variations due to the above factors and a slight increase in cost due to milligrams per pill in some areas.